proofprotocol/Proof-Protocol-Specification/README.md

 > Agents and humans do not trust agents.
 They trust proof.

 ---
+## Canonical Status

+Proof Protocol™ is the canonical standard for the Proof Economy™.
+It defines the domain-agnostic architecture that all conformant domain implementations — including DKP — are built against.
+Where any domain protocol's terminology or framing differs from this specification, this document is authoritative.

+---
 ## Scope and Relationship to Domain Protocols

 This specification defines the domain-agnostic architecture that any Proof Protocol-conformant domain implementation must satisfy.
 It does not itself specify how any particular domain — agentic AI security, financial risk, clinical research, or any other — produces proof.
 Domain protocols implement this specification's architecture against domain-specific evidence.